Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Number of Particles in the Condensate

-where we used Lemma~\ref{lem:tau} to discard all the term containing the same number of $q$ factors on the left and on the right side of the scalar product and the fact that $\Psi_N$ as well as the commutator are symmetric.
-It provides us six terms $\dot{E}_W :=\sum_{i=1}^6\dot{E}_W^{(i)}$ that we treat one by one.
+Similarly to the two-body case we used Lemma~\ref{lem:tau} to discard all the term containing the same number of $q$ factors on the left and on the right side of the scalar product and the fact that $\Psi_N$ as well as the commutator are symmetric.
+We now estimate these terms one by one.
+We start by noting that we have the mean-field cancellation